Kausheel/User_Management/README.md

     }
 The activate_account() function changes the value of the boolean database column 'activated' to 1.
 It also deletes the emailed_hash column, so the emailed link is now dead.

-Call set_password() when the user has clicked on the emailed link from reset_password(), and sees a form to type in a new password (one that they will remember this time!).
+Call set_password() when the user has clicked on the emailed link from reset_password(), and check_hash_type() has been called to determine that the user has indeed requested a password reset, and they have now been redirected to a form to set their new password (one that they will remember this time!).
+From this form we call set_password().
 This will return FALSE if the $email is not in the database.

     $auth->set_password($email, $new_password);